osc-delft/osc-delft.github.io/CODE_OF_CONDUCT.md

 - Retaliation against an individual for reporting harassment or other unacceptable behaviors
 - Retaliation against an individual for participating in the investigation of a report of harassment or otherunacceptable behaviors
 - Advocating or encouraging any of the above behaviors
-- Falsely reporting harassment or other unacceptable behaviors Critical examination of beliefs and viewpoints does not, by itself, constitute hostile conduct or harassment.
+- Falsely reporting harassment or other unacceptable behaviors.
+Critical examination of beliefs and viewpoints does not, by itself, constitute hostile conduct or harassment.
 Similarly,use of sexual imagery or language in the context of a professional discussion might not constitute hostile conduct orharassment if necessary to the topic of discussion.

 ## Reporting